A new model for natural groupings in high-dimensional data: A model with no clusters but clusterable in many different ways

 \section{A model with no clusters but clusterable in many different ways}

-In the model considered in \cref{sec:two_gaussian}, the noise was many-dimensional and the underlying structure to be discovered was one dimensional.
+In the model considered in \cref{sec:two_gaussian}, the noise was many-dimensional and the underlying structure to be discovered was one-dimensional.
 Here we present a model in $\R^D$ that has meaningful structure in each of its dimensions.
-As a result, the structure can be clustered in at least $D$ different ways by projection.
+As a result, the structure can be divided into two groups in at least $D$ different ways by projection.
 However, the structure itself contains no cluster in $\R^D$.

-Let $Y=(Y_1,Y_2,\dots,Y_D)$ be composed of independent Bernoulli random variables $Y_i$ with $p=\frac{1}{2}$.
-This random variable takes as its values points on the vertices of a unit hypercube in $\mathbb{R}^D$.
-Note that such a hypercube has $2^D$ vertices, and so a very large number of non-repeated samples can potentially be drawn following such a model.
-For example, in dimension $D=20$, such a dataset could contain over a million points without any repetition.
+Let $Y=(Y_1,Y_2,\dots,Y_D)$ be composed of Bernoulli random variables $Y_i$ (i.e., a multivariate Bernoulli distribution).
+For now, we assume that they all have the same parameter $p=\frac{1}{2}$ and that they are independent, but these assumptions will be relaxed later in the full model.
+The multivariate random variable $Y$ takes as its values the vertices of a unit hypercube in $\mathbb{R}^D$.
+Thus, its probability density function can be viewed as a mixture of Dirac deltas, where the deltas are situated on the vertices of a unit hypercube.
+Since a hypercube in a $D$-dimensional space has $2^D$ vertices, a very large number of non-repeated sample points can potentially be drawn following such a model.
+For example, in dimension $D=20$, over a million points could be put on the different vertices of the hypercube without any overlap.

-The random variable $Y$ may be visualized as having equal probability of lying on each the vertices of a hypercube in $\R^D$.
-This encapsulates the idea that there are many independent features in the data set which we hope to recover by projecting onto a subspace.
-Specifically, if we project onto one of the axes, say axis $i$, then we would get a perfect binary split in the data, that is to say a perfect classification for the two classes $Y_i=0$ and $Y_i=1$.
+Because of our choice of $p=\frac{1}{2}$ for all the Bernoulli random variables $Y_i$, the Dirac deltas are equally weighted in the model.
+In other words, the random variable $Y$ has equal probability of lying on each of the vertices of the hypercube.
+This encapsulates the idea that there are many (independent) features in the model, which we hope to recover by projecting onto a subspace.
+Specifically, if we project onto one of the axes, say axis $i$, then we would get a perfectly split bimodal distribution, that is to say a perfect classification for the two classes $Y_i=0$ and $Y_i=1$.
 For any of these projections, the value of the minimum classification error by thresholding is $E=0$.

-However, splitting the data after projection onto an axis would separate some points which are only one unit apart, while placing within a group points which are much farther apart, up to a maximum distance of $\sqrt{D}$.
-Thus the clusters obtained by projection do not correspond to a clustering of the points in $\R^D$.
+However, splitting the model after projection onto an axis would separate some points which are only one unit apart, while placing within a group points which are much farther apart, up to a maximum distance of $\sqrt{D}$.
+Thus the clusters obtained by projection do not correspond to a clustering in $\R^D$.
 In fact, any separation of the points into groups would have to intersect with at least one edge between two adjacent vertices, and thus by the same argument the dataset itself does not contain any cluster in $\R^D$.